dcartist/threeJS/notes/notes.md

 there's an editor for 3d
 https://threejs.org/editor/

-Lookat have camera to look at a certain spot
+Look at have camera to look at a certain spot